Sample Observed Effects: Enumeration, Randomization and Generalization: Sample Sizes

+Non-experimental samples may contain subsamples that are simultaneously unbiased and predictive.
+Finding such subsamples shifts the requirement from one of carrying out an experimental intervention to one of accruing sufficient sample sizes across required combinatorial conditions.
+The expected sample size necessary to sample a square, when sample factors have different frequencies, is related in a simple way to its ordinal statistics.
+The asymptotics for recommended sample sizes, $\tilde{n}$, are, in particular,

-for the first and many (tending to $n$) squares scenarios.
-The number of permutations in observational data are, this way, determined by its rare factors, which demand samples with increasing sizes to match the number of permutations in their balanced counterparts.
+for the first and many squares scenarios, and where $\phi= 1.6180...$ is the golden ratio (\textit{Appendix.\ref{sect-power-app}} has a full proof).
+The number of squares in observational data are, this way, determined by its rare factors, which demand samples with increasing sizes to match the number of permutations in their balanced counterparts (i.e., where factors have equal frequencies).